AnopGoswami/company/README.md

 ## About Api

-This microservice is used to manage companies records.
-And provided endpoints to add, update, get and delete companies.
+This microservice is used to manage companies records and provides endpoints to add, update, get and delete companies.

 In this api JWT token is used for authenticate user, so user needs to be registered first via user registration api.